 As a result of a combination of the Covid-19 pandemic; the war in Ukraine and the subsequent energy and cost of living crisis, employers continue to consider and implement various measures to help with business stability; and growth and in some situations for businesses to survive the economic crisis.
-These measures will likely include cost cutting which will result in some businesses re-structuring and reducing staffing levels by way of voluntary and compulsory redundancies.
-Temporary measures implemented during the pandemic such as furlough leave; lay-off; and short-time working can also lead to redundancy.
+These measures continue to include cost cutting which will result in some businesses re-structuring and reducing staffing levels by way of voluntary and compulsory redundancies.

-These situations an employee may find themselves in could result in you being asked to sign a settlement agreement.
+These situations you may find yourself in could result in you being asked to sign a settlement agreement.